The Inevitable Dialogue with the Kelly Myth and Shared Myths/Land (On Bums and Barristers - all of them lost in the desert)

 Both he and we are the bum and the barrister (for better or worse), eternally tortured by the land itself until we come to know the myths and culture that came before us deeply and truly within our own hearts.

-What we truly do when we retell our Kelly story is expose our frailty.
-He is a cursed attempt at our own myth making on a land whose myths we continue to reject from our soul.
+What we truly do when we retell our Kelly story is expose our frailty, and our hope.
+He is a cursed attempt at our own myth making on a land whose myths we continue to reject from our soul, and the dream of an Australia that one day can truely, deeply be our own.